rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/1-2-tree-to-set-of-sets.md

 The set of outer sets always has exactly one root set.
 (=> the set of outer sets is a simple hierarchy).

-That is because the set of outer sets always has exactly one root set, which is because a node tree is by definition a rooted tree of nodes.

-Note that any other outer set is a strict subset to the outer set of the root.
+That is because a node tree has by definition exactly one root to which all other nodes are descendant.
+Because of that, the outer set of any other node is a strict subset to the outer set of the root.
-That is because any other node in a tree is a descendant of the root node.

 **CLARIFICATION**
 Each outer set has its defining node as its only CE.